 After reinstatement, graduate students must still apply for admission to candidacy in the Master's program of their choice.
-Once admitted, they remain on probation until their cumulative GPA is raised above 3.0.
-Failure to raise the GPA above 3.0 will result in a second and final disqualification, at which point a student may no longer take graduate courses at Union.
+Once admitted, they remain on probation until their cumulative GPA is raised to 3.0 or above.
+Failure to raise the GPA to 3.0 or above will result in a second and final disqualification, at which point, students may no longer take graduate courses at Union College.